VeriFactu Guide

 Invoice API

-The issued invoices will contain the mandatory QR code, and the VeriFactu tax report will be sent automatically to AEAT.
-For example, a call to creating an Invoice via the Invoice API might look like:
+The issued invoices will contain the mandatory QR code, and the VeriFactu tax report will be sent automatically to the AEAT.
+This is an example of a call to create and issue an Invoice:

 curl --request POST \